 Finding a treatment facility for Klonopin can be as easy as running a search on the Internet.
 Most treatment facilities outline their program offerings online, describing the treatments they provide, as well as the philosophy that drives those treatments.
 With this information, families can compare their options and determine which type of program provides the kind of treatments that will best meet their needs over the long term.
 If other family members or friends have dealt with their own addiction issues, they might also be able to provide useful information about therapists, treatment programs and support groups they utilized in their own search for sobriety.
-Another option is to call our toll-free helpline.
+Another option is to call our toll-free helpline at 760-548-4032.
 If Michael’s House isn’t the best treatment program for you, we will help you find the match that meets your needs.

 Overcoming Denial about Klonopin Addiction